vkuhlmann/highlight-latex/README.md

 Just use commands like `\medskip` to add extra spacing.
 The package doesn't currently include an option to have that done everywhere automatically.

+## License

+The package is available under MIT License.
+See LICENSE.txt